 Tire Fee Collection FAQs

-• Why is EPD changing the way it collects tire fees?
+Why did EPD change the way it collects tire fees?

 In 2023 the Georgia General Assembly amended the state law, O.C.G.A. § 12-8-40.1(h), that describes how tire fees are collected in Georgia.
 The primary impact of that change is to move the point of collection from retailers to distributors.
 The law includes a new definition of the term distributor

-The fee collection shifts to the distributor on July 1st and must must be collected at the distributor's point of sale to tire retailers and ultimately consumers in Georgia.
+The fee collection, reporting, and payment responsibility shifted to the distributor on July 1, 2023 and must must be collected at the distributor's point of sale to tire retailers.
 When you charge and collect the fee is ultimately a business decision based on when you make the sale.

 Yes!
 EPD understands that this is a big change and that we and industry will have to learn together how best to implement these requirements.
 Please continue to check back here for updates.

-• Will EPD being making rules to help further explain and implement the change to the statute?
+Did EPD make rules to help further explain and implement the change to the statute?

 The 2023 changes to the law include a definition of the term distributor for purposes of fee collection.
 Essentially, the first time a tire is sold in Georgia to a retailer or to customer using those tires, the entity making that sale is a distributor and, thus, responsible for collecting the fee.